-In 2017, HIV Outcomes launched recommendations in the European Parliament on the long-term health, well-being and chronic care of people living with HIV with cross-party support from the Alliance of Liberals and Democrats for Europe (Gesine Meissner, Germany), the European People’s Party (Christofer Fjellner, Sweden) and the Socialists and Democrats (Eva Kaili, Greece) as well as European Commissioner for Health, Vytenis Andriukaitis.
-The recommendations are the outcome of a year-long collaborative process to capture the perspectives and expertise of people living with HIV, clinicians, public health professionals, and the wider HIV community.
+In 2017, HIV Outcomes launched at an event in the European Parliament its recommendations on the long-term health, well-being and chronic care of people living with HIV, receiving cross-party support from the Alliance of Liberals and Democrats for Europe (ALDE), the European People’s Party (EPP) and the Socialists and Democrats (S&D), as well as from the former European Commissioner for Health, Dr. Vytenis Andriukaitis.

 2017HIV Outcomes at IAS 2017

 In 2017, HIV Outcomes steering group Co-Chair Prof. Jane Anderson presented an abstract of the initiative’s work at the 9th International AIDS Society Conference on HIV Science in Paris on 23-26 July, 2017.
 Under the title ‘Are health systems addressing comorbidities in people living with HIV?’, the abstract assesses key European HIV guidelines and monitoring mechanisms to determine if health systems have sufficient information on comorbidities or if they are effectively monitoring related service delivery issues.